Lunat1cX/github-pages-with-jekyll/README.md

 # My Brag Sheet

-**1.** Well if youi're viewing this website that means I've successfully created one with the use of Github Pages.
+**1.** Well if you're viewing this website that means I've successfully created one with the use of Github Pages.

 **2.** I have over 1.2k hours in a game called Escape from Tarkov